-- a) Emphasis is on fun and skill development. - b) Young athletes must be 5 years of age by Dec 31 - c) Every effort is made to maintain a 5:1 ratio of skaters to coach. - d) All Tyke teams receive a minimum of an hour of ice time, twice a week. - e) Maximum ice time, fun and skill development is achieved when all players are on the ice participating, during any game or station activity.
+- a) Emphasis is on fun and skill development. - b) Young athletes must be 5 years of age by Dec 31 - c) Each team/group has a maximum of 15 players. - d) Every effort is made to maintain a 5:1 ratio of skaters to coach. - e) A full ice integrated station approach is the preferred method to teach skills.
+Athletes from all groups/teams rotate through stations manned by well-prepared coaches. - f) All Tyke teams receive a minimum of an hour of ice time, twice a week. - g) Maximum ice time, fun and skill development is achieved when all players are on the ice participating, during any game or station activity. - h) Full ice, six a side games are not played in Tyke until after Christmas.
+The scoreboard is not used.